tgents/uw-info-498-android/SUBMISSION.md

 The below questions should be answered regarding your submission!

 ##### What kind of drawing(s) did you make? #####
-> Answer goes here!
+> A circle kind of thing with another thing coming out of it.
+A multicolor smiley face.
+A path from where I drove.

 ##### What model device did you test your application on?
 What SDK did you target? #####
-> Answer goes here!
+> Nexus 6p, 23

 ##### Approximately how many hours did it take you to complete this assignment? #####
-> Answer goes here!
+> 5-6 hours

 ##### Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
-> Answer goes here!
+> Mostly Google

 ##### Did you complete any other extensions or additions to this assignment?. #####
-> Answer goes here!
+> No

 ##### Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
-> Answer goes here!
+> Not really